 Upon building a classifier, we will explore how group identities impact the flow of information in social networks.
-As outlined in the Methods section, we plan to do this by looking at both organically generated content and utilizing a quasi-experimental method (novel for Twitter research) where we plant specific content in networks and track its dissemination.
+As outlined in the Methods section, we plan to do this by looking at both organically generated content and utilizing an experimental method (novel for Twitter research) where we plant specific content in networks and track its dissemination.
 We hypothesize that group-related information will flow more quickly through homogenous, highly identified networks.
-We will also explore whether different group identities (e.g. Political vs National) show differential patterns in information flow.
+We will also explore whether different group identities (e.g. Political vs Sports-related) show differential patterns in information flow.

-In general, this work may make group identity a more important construct for understanding information flow in a network.
+Ultimately, we hope to determine the extent to which group identities affect the flow of information in social networks.
 By building an effective classifier of group identity, we open the door for numerous other analyses.
-For instance, it seems that a network of highly identified group members should have larger clustering coefficients (e.g. there should be more mutual links between group members).
+For instance, one might expect that the networks of highly identified group members would have larger clustering coefficients (e.g. there should be more mutual links between group members).
 We can see if this assumption holds for different types of identities.

 Methods

-Note: For the sake of concreteness all descriptions will be with political identity.
-We plan to utilize the same methods to study other types of identity [ such as….?] and to compare these in our analyses.
+Note: For the sake of concreteness, all following descriptions use political identity as the motivating example.
+We plan to utilize the same methods to study other types of identity such as sports team allegiance, cultural heritage, or religious identity and to compare these in our analyses.

 Phase 1: Finding a Seed Population

-Initially we will find Twitter users who appear to be interested in politics and, hence, are likely identified with a particular party.
+Initially we will find Twitter users who appear to be interested in politics and, hence, are likely to identify with a particular party.
 Individuals who tweet about things that could be classified as political will be randomly selected.
-A number of methods will be employed for this such as analyzing people’s use of politically related key-terms, often marked by hash-tags, or URLs they have posted or that have been posted among close connections in their network.
+A number of methods will be employed for this such as analyzing people’s use of politically related keywords (often marked by hash-tags) or URLs they have posted or that have been posted among close connections in their network.
 Phase 2 will outline other techniques that can be used for this task if necessary.

 Once politically interested users have been identified, the next critical step involves having them answer questions about their group identities.
-One reason why such survey methodology has never been incorporated into Twitter research is that Twitter makes it difficult to directly solicit users.
+One reason why such survey methodology has almost never been incorporated into Twitter research is that Twitter makes it difficult to directly solicit users.
 In order to directly contact someone, they need to “follow you”, i.e. choose to see the content you post in advance.
 However, there is an indirect method we plan to employ.
 It is possible to reference someone in a Tweet (a “mention” in Twitter terminology) and the user will be informed and get a chance to see what was posted about them.
 Hence, we plan to mention users of interest and in the mention ask them if they would be willing to fill out a survey with a posted link.
-Those users who agree to fill out the survey will be asked to participate in the experimental component of the study, where they would be asked to Tweet particular group related content at specific times to allow us to track the flow of this information across their network.
+Those users who agree to fill out the survey will be asked to also participate in the experimental component of the study, where they would be asked to Tweet particular group related content at specific times to allow us to track the flow of this information across their network.
+Finally, we would encourage respondents to “retweet” the link to the survey, so that we can also learn something about the group identities of their local network.

-Though we expect a relatively low percentage of people we contact will a) fill out the survey b) participate in the experimental portion, we can efficiently target many individuals, by automating the tweets mentioning them, to allow for a sufficient sample size (at least for the survey component).
+Though we expect a relatively low percentage of people we contact will fill out the survey and even fewer will participate in the experimental portion, we can efficiently target many individuals by automating the tweets mentioning them, to allow for a sufficient sample size.

 Phase 2: Creating the Classifier